 Genital herpes simplex

 Genital herpes simplex produces patches of small, fluid-filled vesicles that burst to form shallow, painful ulcers.
 Initial infection is followed by recurrences and both occur as self-limiting episodes.
-All cases in pregnancy should be referred to a genitourinary medicine specialist for advice.
+All cases in pregnancy should be referred to a genitourinary medicine specialist for advice and testing by viral polymerase chain reaction (PCR).

 - The risk of adverse consequences to the fetus is significantly higher in primary HSV infection than in recurrent infection.

-- Infection contracted in labour or postnatally may cause eye, skin or mouth lesions, HSV encephalitis, or disseminated HSV with multisystem disease.
+- Neonatal infection contracted in labour or postnatally may cause eye, skin or mouth lesions, HSV encephalitis, or disseminated HSV with multisystem disease.

 Human immunodeficiency virus (HIV) affects T lymphocytes, macrophages and monocytes with the CD4 receptor.
 It attacks the immune system, usually over many years, and reduces its effectiveness until an AIDS-defining illness occurs.
-HIV transmission to the baby is a significant problem, especially in the developing world.
+HIV transmission to the baby is a significant problem, especially in low-income countries.
 All pregnant women are now screened for HIV.

-Management is multidisciplinary, involving an HIV physician, obstetrician, paediatrician, and specialist midwife.
+Management of HIV in pregnancy is joint multidisciplinary, involving an HIV physician, an obstetrician, a paediatrician and a specialist midwife.

 Transmission can be reduced by:

 - Appropriate management of delivery.
-Caesarean section may be advised, but women with low viral load may be safe to deliver vaginally.
+Women with low viral load may be safe to deliver vaginally.

 - Avoidance of breast-feeding.